Richard W. Dowling: Monument (1937)

 In 1937, the United Daughters of the Confederacy a grey granite monument dedicated to Dowling in the center of the intersection of State Highway 87 and Broadway Street in downtown Sabine Pass, TX.
 It was relocated in the 1960s to a new location on State Highway.

 Dick Dowling Elementary School (1953)

 In March 1953, the Dick Dowling Elementary School was built and dedicated in Port Arthur, Texas.
 It was renamed to Port Acres Elementary School in October 2018.

 Confederate Medal of Honor (1977)

 Dowling was posthumously awarded the Confederate Medal of Honor in 1977.

 Dowling Middle School (1968)

 In 1968 the Richard W. "Dick" Dowling Middle School was built and dedicated in Houston, Texas.
 It is in the Hiram Clarke area of Southwest Houston.
 It was renamed to Audrey H. Lawson Middle School in May 2016.

 Tuam Plaque (1998)

-In 1998, the town of Tuam also placed a bronze memorial plaque of Dowling on its Town Hall facade bearing his image and explaining his feats.
-This is the first known memorial to an Irish-born Confederate soldier in Ireland.
+In 1998, the town of Tuam also placed a bronze memorial plaque of Dowling, bearing his image and explaining his feats, on the facade of Tuam Town Hall.
 It reads: